Integrated Advisors Network

 Integrated Advisors Network is a fee-based firm located in Palos Verdes Estates, California.
 The vast majority of the clients at IAN are non-high-net-worth individuals, though some high-net-worth investors are also on the client rolls.
-Institutional clients include pension and profit sharing plans, charitable organizations and corporations.
+Institutional clients include pension and profit-sharing plans, charitable organizations, local governments and corporations.

 It’s worth noting that IAN is not an independent advisory shop, but rather a network of advisors.
 This review describes the network, but each individual advisor and their firm may have different rules, fees and programs.
 There are dozens of other names associated with IAN.

 Founded in 2014, the principal owners of IAN are Jeff Groves, who owns 43% of the firm; Linda Pix, who owns 17%; and Michael Young, who owns 40%.

 IAN does not provide a list of financial advisor certifications earned by the firm’s advisors.
 The firm provides advice under the following business names: